 #9 Irish Setter

 Use: Bird hunting.

 As the name implies, the Irish Setter originates from Ireland.
-They are very well adapted and bred to hunt birds which makes them an excellent companion for hunting pheasants and water foul.
+They are very well adapted and bred to hunt birds, making them an excellent companion for hunting pheasants and water foul.
 The color of their fur is red, and they are a medium to larger frame type dog.
-They need a lot of exercises and can suffer from separation anxiety.
+They need a lot of exercise and can suffer from separation anxiety.
 They also weigh from 60 to 70 pounds.
-They are a very friendly breed and will get along great with children, other dogs, and visitors.
+They are an amiable breed and will get along great with children, other dogs, and visitors.